hb-ye/UTD24-Transportation/README.md

 # UTD24 Transportation

 This repository maintains a (non-exaustive and subjective) <a href="paper_list.md"> list </a> of papers in UTD24 journals that are related to transportation.

-It currently covers:
+Currently covers:
 * Journal of Operations Management
 * Production and Operations Management
 * Manufacturing & Service Operations Management